Updated: May 30, 2023

 And this is how I became a serial entrepreneur.
 I’ve had a lot of failed businesses.
-But those who became successful, I was able to sell at a good price, or are still running and making money for me today.
+But those who became successful, I could sell at a good price or are still running and making money for me today.

 The Cure for the Spaghetti Brain

 Having a spaghetti brain is normal.
-With so many shiny objects around, especially in social media, it’s easy to be distracted by the glitter of the latest opportunities.
+With so many shiny objects around, especially on social media, it’s easy to be distracted by the glitter of the latest opportunities.

-Moreover, it’s likewise normal to be confused at which of these opportunities is truly worth your time and effort.
-It’s okay to be undecided for awhile on which one you should grab and focus on.
+Moreover, it’s likewise normal to be confused about which of these opportunities is truly worth your time and effort.
+It’s okay to be undecided for a while on which one you should grab and focus on.

 However, you should give yourself a deadline.
 After a month or two, you then need to ask yourself: “Among all the things I’ve tried and learned about, which one do I want to focus on?”

-If you feel that you can’t commit to it, then give yourself another month to try new things.
-Be sure to pursue something new and not what you already tried.
+If you feel you can’t commit to it, give yourself another month to try new things.
+Be sure to pursue something new and not what you have already tried.

 After that, think and choose again.
-Repeat until you find that one thing, which you’re happy and passionate about to commit to and focus on for at least, the next 6 months.
+Repeat until you find that one thing that you’re happy and passionate about to commit to and focus on for at least the next six months.

-You could already know what you want, or it could take some time before you find that one thing.
+You could already know what you want, or it could take some time to find that one thing.
 But eventually, you will find it if you just follow your curiosity.

 And the good news is that sometimes, that one thing can become your life’s purpose.